h2oai/h2o-2/h2o-docs/source/Ruser/Rinstallgit.rst

 notified.

-Users who wish to specify a connection with a server (other than localhost at port 54321) must explicity state the IP address and port number in the h2o.init call.
+Users who wish to specify a connection with a server (other than localhost at port 54321) must explicitly state the IP address and port number in the h2o.init call.
 An example is given below, but **do not cut and paste**; users should specify the IP and port number appropriate to their specific